 Method and Materials: A descriptive study will be conducted with a convenience sample of 100 office workers at Health Centers in Khoi, Iran.
-Data will be collected through a selfadministered questionnaire on demographics characteristics, work-related factors of musculoskeletal disorders and musculoskeletal symptoms and finally will be analyzed through SPSS.
+Data will be collected through a self-administered questionnaire on demographic characteristics, work-related factors of musculoskeletal disorders, and musculoskeletal symptoms, and will finally be analyzed through SPSS.

-Conclusion: This study will provide a positional approach in order to be able to determine the situation of WMSDs and related factors among office workers in Khoi, Iran.
-Additionally, based of these data, the researchers could design proper interventional preventive program to improving their WMSDs and reducing related among office workers.
+Conclusion: This study will provide a positional approach to be able to determine the situation of WMSDs and related factors among office workers in Khoi, Iran.
+Additionally, based on these data, the researchers could design proper interventional preventive programs to improve their WMSDs and reduce related among office workers.